-- Special attention was paid toward adding additional plants and trees to the surroundings, after renovation activities were done.
+- > Special attention was paid toward adding additional plants and trees to the surroundings, after renovation activities were done.
 For this we choose plants who were either useful as food source (nectar) for insects or were native to western Europe. - A green roof (living roof) was installed on top of the new building, supporting biodiversity and limiting local heat stress. - Parking spaces were constructed with porous brick, allowing rainwater infiltration to support local vegetation water needs. - In 2020, we took further action to stimulate on-site biodiversity and installed nesting facilities for solitaire bees & insects.
+In 2021 a flower meddow was added.

-Figure 9: Impression of the surroundings at Ruisbroek, with hives for solitary bees & insects, and view on the extensive green roof
+Figure 10: Impression of the surroundings at Ruisbroek, with hives for solitary bees & insects, and view on the extensive green roof